Teaching with Extra Credit

 Lesson Plans

 1. Extra Credit Activity Examples: This page from TeachTCI lists 10 ideas for extra credit assignments.
 The activities allow for students opportunities to complete activities that strengthen their academics, as well as ones that get them more involved with their local communities.
 Some of the activities involve attending school activities or listening to speakers, experiences that the students might not normally gravitate towards.
-These ideas are meant to limit exploitation of inequalities among students and to give all a fair chance at extra points.
+These ideas are meant to limit exploitation of

 2. Engaging Activities: In this post, schoolteacher Erika Romero begins by reflecting on her implementation of extra credit as a means of getting students to go above and beyond in applying what they’ve learned.
 She gives five examples of ways in which she has incorporated opportunities for extra credit into her classes.
 She delineates the activities and the students responses thoroughly in the hopes that teachers can gain ideas for creating similar assignments.
 She describes plans in a variety of formats, including reflection papers, peer responses, event attending, and digital projects.
 Teachers can look up to class formatting should they choose to allow chances for bonus points.